 The REAP British Columbia Rural Interest Award aims to support rural students in UBC Medical School by providing additional financial support during the years of training.
 Awards of $5000 are available at several points throughout medical school.

 The purpose of this program is to encourage third and fourth year UBC medical students to spend their Rural Family Practice Clerkship and elective time in RSA Communities.
 Students may apply for a housing allowance (stipend) of $250/week to help offset the cost of accommodation.
 In addition, REAP provides reimbursement of up to $800 of travel expenses per rotation.

 This program is designed to recognize and compensate rural physicians for their time spent teaching undergraduate medical students.
 This program provides a stipend for up to eight weeks to Rural Preceptors providing training to medical students in RSA Communities during their Third Year Rural Family Practice Clerkship and Fourth Year Rural Electives beyond the initial four weeks which is compensated by UBC through its Faculty of Medicine.

-For the Undergraduate Rural Practice Participation Program, please contact the UBC Department of Family Practice at:
+For the Undergraduate Rural Practice Participation Program, please contact Sydney Phan, REAP Program Assistant at: